Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow.md

 ```
 {kotlin-runnable="true"}

-In this example, the `.myTake()` function emits values from the upstream flow until it emits the specified number of values.
+In this example, the `.myTake()` function emits values from the upstream flow until all requested values are emitted.
 Then it throws a `CancellationException` to cancel the upstream flow.

 ### Emit values concurrently with `channelFlow()`